PublicDomainRelease/ModelMuse/readme.txt

 ModelMuse uses a number of custom comoponents which must be installed in Delphi XE or Delphi XE2 before compiling ModelMuse.
 Some are included with the ModelMuse source code.
-Addition required files or components are listed below.
+Additional required files or components are listed below.
 In some cases, the files must be altered before they can be used with ModelMuse.
 The required changes are listed below.